Skip to content

 Action: Look for retailers who can explain why they chose specific leather, stitching methods, and hardware.
 If they can’t, they’re just resellers.

-Real Human Customer Service That Stands Behind Every Purchase
+Real Human Customer Service

 Pick up the phone and you’ll talk to someone who actually works here, not a call center script.
 They can answer questions about fit because they know our gear.
 They can discuss leather care, break-in periods, and maintenance because they’ve done it themselves.